 Waiting Period Vs. Immediate Coverage

 Level: This final expense life plan is designated for the healthiest of applicants and is the only tier that has no waiting period.
-If you can qualify for this plan, you will receive the lowest burial life insurance rates with immediate coverage.
+If you qualify for this plan, you will receive the lowest rates for burial insurance with no waiting period.

 Modified: This funeral insurance plan is a hybrid between a graded and guaranteed issue policy.
 Unfortunately, it is not extremely useful due to the two-year waiting period coupled with some of the highest premiums on the market.
 If this is the only plan your agent can qualify you for, the best option might be to move forward with a highly rated and lower-cost guaranteed issue plan instead.